-- 1 services. - 2 (f) Subject to appropriation, the Department of Human - 3 Services shall expand its selection of individuals from the - 4 Prioritization of Urgency of Need for Services database to - 5 include individuals who receive services through the Children - 6 and Young Adults with Developmental Disabilities Support - 7 Waiver. - 8 (Source: P.A.
-102-57, eff.
-7-9-21.) - 9 (105 ILCS 5/2-3.196 new) - 10 Sec.
+(f) Subject to appropriation, the Department of Human Services shall expand its selection of individuals from the Prioritization of Urgency of Need for Services database to include individuals who receive services through the Children and Young Adults with Developmental Disabilities - Support Waiver.

+(105 ILCS 5/2-3.196 new)

+Sec.
 2-3.196.
 Mental health screenings.
-On or before - 11 December 15, 2023, the State Board of Education, in - 12 consultation with the Children's Behavioral Health - 13 Transformation Officer, Children's Behavioral Health - 14 Transformation Team, and the Office of the Governor, shall - 15 file a report with the Governor and the General Assembly that - includes recommendations for implementation of mental health - 17 screenings in schools for students enrolled in kindergarten - 18 through grade 12.
-This report must include a landscape scan of - 19 current district-wide screenings, recommendations for - screening tools, training for staff, and linkage and referral - 21 for identified students. - 22 (105 ILCS 5/14-7.02) (from Ch.
+On or before

+December 15, 2023, the State Board of Education, in

+consultation with the Children's Behavioral Health

+Transformation Officer, Children's Behavioral Health

+Transformation Team, and the Office of the Governor, shall

+file a report with the Governor and the General Assembly that includes recommendations for implementation of mental health screenings in schools for students enrolled in kindergarten through grade 12.
+This report must include a landscape scan of current district-wide screenings, recommendations for screening tools, training for staff, and linkage and referral for identified students.

+(105 ILCS 5/14-7.02) (from Ch.
 122, par.
+14-7.02)

-14-7.02) - Sec.
+Sec.
 14-7.02.
-Children attending private schools, public - 24 out-of-state schools, public school residential facilities or
+Children attending private schools, public out-of-state schools, public school residential facilities or private special education facilities.

-- 1 private special education facilities. - (a) The General Assembly recognizes that non-public schools or special education facilities provide an important service in the educational system in Illinois. - (b) If a student's individualized education program (IEP) team determines that because of his or her disability the special education program of a district is unable to meet the needs of the child and the child attends a non-public school or special education facility, a public out-of-state school or a special education facility owned and operated by a county government unit that provides special educational services required by the child and is in compliance with the appropriate rules and regulations of the State Superintendent of Education, the school district in which the child is a resident shall pay the actual cost of tuition for special education and related services provided during the regular school term and during the summer school term if the child's educational needs so require, excluding room, board and transportation costs charged the child by that non-public school or special education facility, public out-of-state school or county special education facility, or \$4,500 per year, whichever is less, and shall provide him any necessary transportation.
-"Nonpublic special education facility" shall include a residential facility, within or without the State of Illinois, which provides special education and services to meet the needs of the child by utilizing private requirements of this Section.

-schools or public schools, whether located on the site or off the site of the residential facility.
+- (a) The General Assembly recognizes that non-public schools or special education facilities provide an important service in the educational system in Illinois. - (b) If a student's individualized education program (IEP) team determines that because of his or her disability the special education program of a district is unable to meet the needs of the child and the child attends a non-public school or special education facility, a public out-of-state school or a special education facility owned and operated by a county government unit that provides special educational services required by the child and is in compliance with the appropriate rules and regulations of the State Superintendent of Education, the school district in which the child is a resident shall pay the actual cost of tuition for special education and related services provided during the regular school term and during the summer school term if the child's educational needs so require, excluding room, board and transportation costs charged the child by that non-public school or special education facility, public out-of-state school or county special education facility, or \$4,500 per year, whichever is less, and shall provide him any necessary transportation.
+"Nonpublic special education facility" shall include a residential facility, within or without the State of Illinois, which provides special education and related services to meet the needs of the child by utilizing private schools or public schools, whether located on the site or off the site of the residential facility.
 Resident district financial responsibility and reimbursement applies for both nonpublic special education facilities that are approved by the State Board of Education pursuant to 23 Ill.
 Adm.
 Code 401 or other applicable laws or rules and for emergency placements in nonpublic special education facilities that are not approved by the State Board of Education pursuant to 23 Ill.
 Adm.
-Code 401 or other applicable laws or rules, subject to the
+Code 401 or other applicable laws or rules, subject to the requirements of this Section.